ariehlev/EP-PINNs/README.md

 [1] F. Fenton and A. Karma, “Vortex dynamics in three-dimensional continuous myocardium with fiber rotation: Filament instability and fibrillation a…,” 1998.
 [Online].
 Available: http://ojps.aip.org/chaos/chocr.jsp

+## Results Summary

+The forward solution results are promising with very low RMSE errors, robust to low and moderate noise levels, and solid with very low data availability.
+For the parameter estimation on the synthetic data, the RMSE is comparable to that of the forward model, and the RE was primarily low, but it varied between parameters.
+Finally, on the experimental data, statistically significant changes in the relevant parameters were found for E-4031 but only a few for Nifedipine.